 Call it what you will, but sensory play after preschool gets a solid go at my house.
 It is the perfect wind-down transition from school to playtime.

-I used four bags of dried black beans and will leave this in my office for the next few weeks for the boys to bop in and out as they visit.
+I used four bags of dried black beans and will leave this in my office for the next few weeks so the boys can bop in and out as they visit.

 Spider Dots